livingshade/cilium-test/README.md

 >Cilium’s Istio integration allows Cilium to enforce HTTP L7 network policies for mTLS protected traffic within the Istio sidecar proxies.
 In that sense, Cilium replace the CNI and possbily observability that originally using by Istio, but still keeps the Istio's powerful L7 traffic management features.
 [Full document here](https://docs.cilium.io/en/stable/network/istio/).

 Run `bash ./scripts/cilium_istio_install.sh` to use that feature.
-However, this is not recommended.
+In that way, there will be no sidecar in each pod.
 Use normal Istio control plane unless you deliberately want  those features.

 ### Cleanup